aaronjohnsabu1999/aaronjohnsabu1999/README.md

 ### About Me

-I’m a Ph.D. student in the Department pf [Mechanical and Aerospace Engineering](https://www.mae.ucla.edu/) at the [University of California, Los Angeles](https://www.ucla.edu/).
+I’m a Ph.D. student in the Department of [Mechanical and Aerospace Engineering](https://www.mae.ucla.edu/) at the [University of California, Los Angeles](https://www.ucla.edu/).
 My research focuses on **robotics**, **autonomous systems**, and **control theory**.

 Before UCLA, I earned my: